Burkburnett Texas Wednesday, June 8

 Once down I set my sights on Marathon, and the heat was starting to pour down.
 I saw a speed limit sign close to Panther Junction of 45 MPH.
 I've always cruised about 55 or so and never had a problem and passed a park ranger truck.
 It did a u-turn with lights and siren.
 Twice in one day?
 The ranger was nice and immediately said there would be no ticket.
 He had a trainee in the car and wanted to know if a trainee could practice a stop with me.
 I didn't exactly have a choice.
 We wound everything up with a verbal warning and I suffered thru the hottest part of the park at 45 for another 15 miles.

-My, was the Gage a welcome sight.
+Oh my, was the Gage a welcome sight.
 A nice swim in the pool and then a trip to their coffee shop.
 The Gage is a first rate hotel in the middle of nowhere.
 How great is that?

 Some more writing in the lobby after the coffee shop closed down and dinner at 7:20 sharp.
 The meals are quite good and the restaurant requires reservations.
 I can't wait